rust-lang/rust-wiki-backup/Compiler-snapshot-distribution.md

 * Save `snapshots.txt` and make check in your workspace.
 Make sure everything's cool.
 You are now building with your new snapshot locally.

 * If that worked, commit and push to `master`.
 Now everyone will be using your snapshot.
+If there have been changes on `master` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.

 ## Stage1 (backwards-incompatible) snapshots